Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Injective envelopes for hyperplane arrangements, oriented matroids, CAT(0) cube complexes and COMs

 The theorem now follows via an application of Lemma~\ref{l:right.proj.cover}. \end{proof}

-One advantage of Theorem~\ref{t:right.proj.central.oriented} over Theorem~\ref{t:right.proj.central} for the case of central hyperplane arrangement is that the former is combinatorial: one can effectively construct a generic lexicographic single element extension.
-Writing explicitly a generic hyperplane is more complicated.
+One advantage of Theorem~\ref{t:right.proj.central.oriented} over Theorem~\ref{t:right.proj.central} for the case of central hyperplane arrangements is that the former is combinatorial: one can effectively construct a generic lexicographic single element extension.
+Writing explicitly a generic hyperplane is often more complicated.

-Theorem~\ref{t:right.proj.central.oriented}, together with Corollary~\ref{cor:proj.right.lift}, allows us to compute right projective covers and injective envelopes for all simple modules for left regular bands associated to COMs including oriented matroids and affine oriented matroids.
+Theorem~\ref{t:right.proj.central.oriented}, together with Corollary~\ref{cor:proj.right.lift}, allows us to compute right projective covers and injective envelopes for all simple modules for left regular bands associated to COMs, including oriented matroids and affine oriented matroids.
 We summarize in the following corollary.

 \begin{Cor} Let $B$ be a connected left regular band and $\Bbbk$ a field.
 Let $X\in \Lambda(B)$ with $X=Be_X$.
 Suppose that $\tau\colon e_XB\to \mathcal L$ is an isomorphism where $\mathcal L$ is the monoid of covectors of an oriented matroid and that $\mathcal L_{\sigma}$ is a generic single element extension of $\mathcal L$ with associated visual hemisphere $R(\sigma)$. \begin{enumerate} \item The right projective cover of $\Bbbk_X$ is the natural homomorphism induced by $e_X\mapsto 1$ and $b\mapsto 0$ for $b\in \bd e_XB$. \item The injective envelope of $\Bbbk_X$ is the left $\Bbbk B$-module $I_X$ consisting of all mappings $f\colon e_XB\to \Bbbk$ vanishing on $\tau\inv(R(\sigma))$ with pointwise vector space operations and the natural left action of $B$ given by $(bf)(a)=f(ab)$ for $b\in B$ and $a\in e_XB$.
 The simple socle of $I_X$ (isomorphic to $\Bbbk _X$) is the subspace of those maps vanishing $\bd e_XB$.\end{enumerate} \end{Cor}